315+ Telescopes Ranked

 /5

-In my opinion, Celestron is essentially charging hundreds of dollars for the privilege of a plastic bracket and an access code for a phone app with the StarSense Explorer telescopes.
-In the case of the 10” model, whether this is an agreeable trade-off to you depends on how much you have in your total budget for a telescope/accessories, and whether you’re able to handle either the price and complexity of a 10”/12” truss tube telescope or the inconveniences of a massive solid-tubed 12” in lieu of purchasing the 10” StarSense Explorer.
+How I see this is that Celestron is essentially charging hundreds of dollars with the StarSense Explorer telescopes just for the privilege of a plastic bracket and an access code for a phone app.
+In the case of the 10” model, whether this is an agreeable trade-off to you depends on how much you have in your total budget for a telescope/accessories and whether you’re able to handle either the price and complexity of a 10”/12” truss tube telescope or the inconveniences of a massive solid-tube 12” in lieu of purchasing the 10” StarSense Explorer.

 How It Stacks Up